dawiddoj/dawiddoj/README.md

 # 💫About Me :
 Cześć!
 I'm Dawid.
-I am currently studying at Maria Curie-Skłodowska University, Lublin.
+I am currently studying at University of Warsaw.
 I love to learn, and GitHub is a place where I upload my projects and experiments.
 Currently, I am focused on data analysis with Python and BI tools like Tableau, as well as cloud services.